Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 <codeblock id="01_17">
 </codeblock>

-Now, do exactly the same without plotting the boxplots:
+Now, do exactly the same without plotting the box-plots:

 <codeblock id="01_18">
 </codeblock>